kulzer-devs/got/README.md

 # got
-A very capable GUI for Git.
+A simple GUI for managing your ever-more-complex Git repositories